 Knowing the underlying cause of shoulder arthritis may help guide treatment recommendations.
 Many risk factors exist, and evidence suggests the most significant are a previous shoulder injury or overuse.1

 - Shoulder joint injury.
 A broken bone, dislocation (when the humeral head pops out of its socket), or other serious trauma or surgery can cause damage to the shoulder joint.
 The damage can eventually lead to shoulder osteoarthritis.
 Symptoms may not appear until years after the trauma.

 - Shoulder joint stress and chronic injury.
-People whose jobs or recreational lifestyle require spending a lot of time lifting objects overhead, throwing, or doing high-impact activities, such as chopping wood or using an air-hammer, can experience “mini-traumas” in their shoulder joints, which in turn make them more likely to develop shoulder osteoarthritis.
+People whose jobs or recreational lifestyle require spending a lot of time lifting objects overhead, throwing, or doing high-impact activities—such as chopping wood or using an air-hammer—can experience “mini-traumas” in their shoulder joints.
+These mini-traumas increase the risk of developing shoulder osteoarthritis.

 In This Article: